nextcloud/spreed/docs/api-v1.md

     - Header:
         + `200 OK`
         + `400 Bad Request` When the the given level is invalid
-        + `404 Not Found` When the room could not be found for the participant or the participant is a guest
+        + `404 Not Found` When the conversation could not be found for the participant or the participant is a guest

 ## Participant management

-### Get list of participants in a room
+### Get list of participants in a conversation

 * Method: `GET`
 * Endpoint: `/room/{token}/participants`